lem-project/lem-project.github.io/content/en/usage/common_lisp.md

 library that was loaded in the current image.

 > This is an efficient method to jump around your code and explore anything loaded in the Lisp image.

+The command `lisp-search-symbol` (`C-c C-d s`) is similar, but more to the point: it asks for a lisp symbol, with autocompletion, and brings us to the symbol's definition.

+> lisp-search-symbol was added after Lem 2.1.

 ## Trace